CutSandstone/Diffusion/README.md

 ## Slide 7:

-Simple diffusion model for mnist dataset
+Simple autoencoder model for mnist dataset

 dataset from https://www.kaggle.com/datasets/hojjatk/mnist-dataset

+Played around with using the model for diffusion, worked as expected (not well)

+## Slide 12:

+Digit creation using variational autoencoders

+Digit is created purely from standard distribution, not a specific digit